mauriciopoppe/blog/site/content/notes/mathematics/number-theory/divisibility.md

 d = sa + tb
 $$</div>

-First lets show that $d \given a$, by the division algorithm we know that
+First, let's show that $d \given a$.
+By the division algorithm, we know that

 <div>$$
 a = dq + r, \quad \text{where $0 \le r \lt d$}